dawgfish/calm/docs/nucalm/calm_workshop_nucalm_overview.rst

 **Policy Engine**

 The policy engine was born from the realization that business rules and infrastructure rules should not be mixed.
 Traditional automation bakes in business rules into each automation process and script.
 However, this means that any single change in business rules requires changes to multiple scripts that reference that particular process.
 For this reason, the policy engine is a separate layer that constrains what actions can be performed on infrastructure, enabling IT to maintain oversight while still enabling self-service and automation.

+**Competition**

+NuCalm is an opinionated and UX-first automation layer that enables NTNX customers to manage their federated infrastructure.

+NTNX competition in the automation and orchestration plane is NOT VMware vRA.
+As we launch Xi and bring NuCalm to Prism on-prem and the Xi control plane, the competition will be AWS foremost, with the possibility of smaller startups out-innovating NTNX as a company.
+This is why NuCalm is not be benchmarked to vRA features, though NTNX will prioritize features as per customer requirements for the Entery.

 Key Terms